 Apple pie is always comforting and yummy and cocktails are always fun.
 This recipe combines the best of both worlds resulting in the best ever apple pie à la mode cocktail.
 Now you can get your fill of apple, cinnamon, vanilla, and more wonderful flavours in every sip.
 This heady cocktail with fireball whisky and vanilla vodka packs a real punch!
 It’s great in the fall as an autumn cocktail recipe, but I could enjoy this anytime.
 So let’s find out some more about this apple cinnamon cocktail made with apple cider.

 Add this autumn cocktail recipe to your list to make this fall.
 It would be perfect for Thanksgiving or after a day at the pumpkin patch or apple picking.
-It will warm your soul!
+You will love how Fireball cocktails will warm your soul!
 You will become an instant fan of this apple cinnamon cocktail made with apple cider.
 You can make a single serving or a whole pitcher of the apple pie à la mode cocktail.

 Ingredients for Apple Pie à la Mode Cocktail